Perform Electric Trace

 ( edge or junction)

-on the Utility Network Analyst toolbar.NOTE: The Next Upstream Protective Device Trace and Isolation Protective Device Trace do not respect barrier flags.
+on the Utility Network Analyst toolbar.TIP: The Next Upstream Protective Device Trace and Isolation Protective Device Trace do not respect barrier flags.

 - On the Electric Traces toolbar, select the trace you want to perform.
 Traces are described on the Electric Trace Tasks page.